lesandrop/dataset-galaxyzoo-milkyway-2010-2012/README.md

-# Data sets of volunteer task execution events in Galaxy Zoo and the Milky Way Project between 2010 and 2012
+# Data sets of volunteer task execution events in Galaxy Zoo and The Milky Way Project between 2010 and 2012

 ## Context of the data sets